 How much does it cost to fix rust on a car?

-Rust repair costs anywhere from $150 to $6,000+ depending on severity.
-Surface rust that is caught early costs $150 to $500 to sand, prime, and repaint.
-Scale or bubble rust runs $500 to $1,500.
-Penetrating rust that requires cutting and welding costs $1,000 to $4,000+.
-Structural rust affecting the frame or floor pans costs $2,000 to $6,000+.
-The location on the vehicle also affects cost — quarter panels and rocker panels are more expensive than doors or fenders.
+Rust repair cost depends entirely on severity and location.
+Surface rust caught early is the most affordable to fix.
+Scale or bubble rust costs more because of the deeper preparation needed.
+Penetrating rust that requires cutting and welding is significantly more expensive.
+Structural rust affecting the frame or floor pans is the most costly repair.
+The location on the vehicle also matters — quarter panels and rocker panels are more labor-intensive than doors or fenders.
+Call AutoBlast at (856) 546-8880 for a free rust evaluation.

 Is it worth fixing rust on a car?